 Middle East

 2023 was a low year for deal activity in the Middle East, compared to the previous two, largely as a result of fear of a global or multi-regional recession.
-In 2024, the outlook is much more optimistic, as recessionary fears are waning and executives are feeling more confident about deploying capital.
+In 2024, dealmaking activity grew significantly, largely driven by the United Arab Emirates and Saudi Arabia.
+Overall, investors dominating the M&A landscape have continued to be regional sovereign wealth funds (SWFs) and government related entities (GREs).

 M&A Outlook in 2024 and Beyond

-• Digitalization – The generative AI boom has put digital transformation at the forefront of most executives’ and investors’ minds.
+Digitalization – The generative AI boom has put digital transformation at the forefront of most executives’ and investors’ minds.
 Dealmakers are racing to stay on the leading edge of this new trend, as it has the power to move markets.
 M&A remains one of the most effective means of acquiring new technology and talent to fuel this digital transformation.
 Corporations are likely to seek out opportunities to invest in targets in the cybersecurity, cloud computing, and AI spaces.

-• Sustainability Initiatives – As in 2023, there will continue to be a strong focus on the renewable energy space and meeting energy transition targets.
+Sustainability Initiatives – The strong focus on the renewable energy space is expected to continue, as companies and countries strive to meet energy transition targets.
 According to Patrice Viaene, Counsel in the M&A Infrastructure Team of Clifford Chance: “Investment will be driven by a desire to capitalize on emerging technologies that could have global applications as we strive to become carbon neutral.”
-ESG will continue to play a massive role in worldwide and industry-wide dealmaking.
-Corporations will be looking to M&A as a way of amping up their ESG scores and integration strategies, especially as investors scrutinize businesses on their commitments.

-• Supply Chain Resilience: Corporations are also staying focused on building supply chain resilience, in the form of nearshoring, friend-shoring, and other regionalization strategies.
+Supply Chain Resilience: Corporations are also staying focused on building supply chain resilience, in the form of nearshoring, friend-shoring, and other regionalization strategies.
 M&A remains a powerful means of executing on those goals.

 Experts warn that despite the promising conditions expected in 2024, there are still challenges to contend with—such as a higher cost of capital and regulatory scrutiny.
 And even though certain sectors and geographic regions have been less affected by the M&A downturn, the effects are felt globally.

-In this uncertain environment, smaller, mid-market deals are more likely to succeed than larger ones.
+In this fluctuating environment, smaller, mid-market deals are more likely to succeed than larger ones.
 Corporates with strong balance sheets and established M&A processes will continue to have a competitive advantage.
 Megadeals are likely in the life sciences, energy, and utilities industries, as these industries are particularly affected by trends like digitalization, decarbonization, and technological innovation.

 Stay On Top of the Evolving M&A Landscape With AlphaSense